Implementing sustainable land use systems to contribute to forest conservation, climate protection (REDD+) and the peace-building process in Colombia

 State of implementation/results

-- The implementation of project activities has started.
-In the near future, it is expected that the project will inform not only Colombia´s climate policy processes, but also global climate dialogues.
+- It is expected that the project will inform not only Colombia´s climate policy processes, but also global climate dialogues.
 For instance, the project is informing the government’s efforts and multi-stakeholder dialogue platforms to promote zero-deforestation in agricultural value chains.
 Specifically, a baseline study on the cocoa sector, developed with the support of the project, is informing the design of the strategy to implement the recently launched Cocoa, Forest, and Peace Initiative.

 - The German Thünen Institute carried out a training program for modeling SLUS.
 This aims to prepare and enhance the institutional capacity for assessing the economic performance of SLUS related to cattle ranching piloted in the project’s priority regions.